FIFTEENTH ANNUAL CLUB CHALLENGE CUP MARATHON RELAY

 RULES FOR THE RELAY

-- All runners must sign a release form to participate
+All runners must sign the online release form to participate

-- Each team will elect a team captain who is responsible for gathering entries, positioning the runners, and assigning timekeepers for their team.
+Each team has a team captain who is responsible for managing the team entries, positioning the runners, and assigning timekeepers for their team.
 The captains are crucial to this race and do a great job every year!

-- Clubs can enter multiple relays, but runners can only run on one of the relays (cannot run a leg for multiple teams)
+Runners can only run on one team (cannot run a leg for multiple teams)

 If your club is just a few legs short to field a full squad (or have a few extra runners), please contact the race director.
 In year's past, we have put together a "unified team" from participating clubs in order to have everyone who wants to participate be able to run!